-The Fitch Company continues to provide electrical, instrument and process control engineering services to all process areas of the pulp and paper plants.
+The Fitch Company continues to provide electrical and process control engineering services to all processing areas of the pulp and paper plants.
 We have very specialized skills in many of these areas as can be seen by other project categories on our website.

 The Fitch Company engineers have in-depth experience with both two-drum and single-drum winders from multiple manufacturers.
 We have implemented many applications from conceptual design to system start-up, and we are known for providing invaluable operator and E/I training and extensive documentation before we leave your site.

 The Fitch Company is not in the maintenance business.
 We provide necessary control system information required for plant personnel to maintain the system.
 Follow up support via dial-up connection is provided when further assistance is needed for plant personnel.

 - Jagenberg Teleset/Telebock replacements on new winders and retrofit applications.
 System controls automatic recipe setup, station positioning (single drum), slitter positioning, roll width — diameter — dependent nip pressure controls by controlling station pressure, rider roll pressure, and friction damper pressure.
 The system also provides an auto stop on windup diameter or lineal footage.